-If you have applied for a pay monthly catalogue decision and been rejected you can either choose to move on or you could consider appealing the decision.
+If you have applied for a pay monthly catalogue and have been rejected you have two choices.

 Catalogues can be good for Credit ratings